Deciding the purpose of an online community

 Running a workshop with close collaborators allowed me to discuss the findings and turn them into a useful set of user needs.

-Then, I worked with our Design Lead to develop a Future state blueprint for the service.
-I presented these insights, user needs, next steps and a service blueprint to key strategic stakeholders.
+Then, I worked with our Design Lead to develop a future state blueprint for the service.
+I presented insights, user needs, a service blueprint and next steps to key strategic stakeholders.

 Impact